mheggeseth/mheggeseth.github.com/source/_posts/2013-09-19-angularjs-filters-in-knockoutjs.markdown

 OK, so Angular is awesome.
 But what if I've already done a bunch of stuff using another library ([KnockoutJS](http://knockoutjs.com) in my case)?
 Can I do something like a filter in Knockout? **Hint: yes.**

-Knockout has two ways that this could work: [extenders](http://knockoutjs.com/documentation/extenders.html) and [`fn` functions](http://knockoutjs.com/documentation/fn.html).
-Let's take a look at
+Knockout has two ways that this could work: [extenders](http://knockoutjs.com/documentation/extenders.html) and ["fn" functions](http://knockoutjs.com/documentation/fn.html).
+Let's first take a look at "fn" functions.

 {% jsfiddle Mp5jw %}